-If you have had surgical treatment, your doctor will probably advise you to wait until you have had at least one period before trying again.
+There is no clear guidance on how long you should wait before trying again after an ectopic pregnancy and clinical opinion varies.
+The NHS advises waiting until you have had two periods before trying again.
 After medical treatment, you will be advised to wait at least three months.